Best Golf Rangefinders 2025 - Our Top 12 Picks Tested And Reviewed

 Lightweight design limits stability

 The original Laser Lite combined a budget price with an impressive performance, making it a real favorite of ours.
-It's fair to say then that we had high hopes for the Laser Lite 2, and we were not disappointed.
+It's fair to say then that I had high hopes for the Laser Lite 2, and we were not disappointed.
 As you would expect based on the name, it is certainly light, actually coming in at three grams lighter than the previous model, although the thinner and more compact design may divide opinion.

 There are no concerns about accuracy, as our testing showed that the Laser Lite 2 produced similar numbers to more premium models.
-The non-slope numbers were pretty much identical, and when slop was activated shots going uphill also had virtually identical numbers to the high end models, but we did experience larger differences on downhill shots, so that's definitely something to keep in mind.
+The non-slope numbers were pretty much identical, and when slop was activated shots going uphill also had virtually identical numbers to the high end models, but I did experience larger differences on downhill shots, so that's definitely something to keep in mind.

-A feature we loved was the Scan Mode which is very useful, especially when assessing tee shots.
+A feature I loved was the Scan Mode which is very useful, especially when assessing tee shots.
 The way it works is you hold down the main button and scan the surroundings slowly.
 The distance number changes as you scan, making this ideal for looking at hazards or spots to lay up.
 It's also worth mentioning that the Laser Lite 2 is only IPX4 water resistant.

 Best Clarity